chisim30/Portfolio-Projects/NYC_green_taxi-trips/Problem Scenario.md

 1. What's the average number of trips we can expect this week?
 2. What's the average fare per trip we expect to collect?
 3. What's the average distance traveled per trip?
-4. How do we expect trip volume to change, relative to last week?
-5. Which days of the week and times of the day will be busiest?
+4. Which days of the week and times of the day will be busiest?
-6. What will likely be the most popular pick-up and drop-off locations?
+5. What will likely be the most popular pick-up and drop-off locations?
 I realize this is a lot to ask for, but this type of analysis will have a huge impact on our business!
 Thanks in advance,
 Marie Jones (Lead Dispatcher, NYC Green Taxis)